-I chose two products from Ubiquiti Networks as the core of my revised home network based, in part, on a glowing recommendation by security researcher Steve Gibson at Gibson Research Corporation.
+I chose products from Ubiquiti Networks as the core of my revised home network based, in part, on a glowing recommendation by security researcher Steve Gibson at Gibson Research Corporation.
 There is a fantastic HOWTO written by Mike Potts that is available at his GitHub page here that I used as a reference document.
 Useful if you choose to design your network with Ubiquiti network products.

-This new service met my security criteria for DNS, however, the Quad9 service is not among the fastest available here in Toronto, Canada (cached response 0.014ms).
+Quad9 is not among the fastest available here in Toronto, Canada (cached response 0.014ms).
 OpenDNS still has the fastest response time.
 The reason may be due to infrastructure points-of-presence still being rolled out globally.
-I expect that the response times will improve over the next few months.
+I expect that the response times will improve over time.
 I have chosen OpenDNS as my primary DNS and Quad9 as secondary.
 My firewall rules force all DNS queries on the Guest and IoT networks to Google DNS (cached response 0.004ms).
 Although there is no advantage that I can think of for using different DNS on my Home and other networks, I just like the idea of them being separate 🙂